310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Konata frown2 %}
-You aren’t a God anymore, are you?
+You aren’t a god anymore, are you?
 {% endbubble %}

 {% bubble Konata %}